 |2105||Twenty-one Zero Five hours|

-And now I show you how it works with the Army Alphabet Codes.
+And now I show you how it works with the Phonetic Alphabet Codes.

 For example: Military Time 1800 Foxtrot means 6:00 PM Standard Time in F Time Zone which is UTC+6.
 The major city of this zone is Dhaka, Bangladesh.

-TIP: You can convert any time you need right now.
-Just use this simple tools:
+TIP 2: You can convert any time you need right now.
+Just use these simple tools:

-First thing first, here are the promised correct answers for Alphabet Quizz:
+First thing first, here are the promised correct answers for Alphabet Quiz: